g-plane/malva/README.md

 and we accept different code styles then switch them with configuration.
 But before proposing a code style change, it's better to open a new issue or discussion.

+### My CSS code is in HTML/Vue/Svelte files.
+How can I format them?

+If you're using dprint, you can use [markup_fmt](https://github.com/g-plane/markup_fmt) which provides a dprint plugin, then you can use these two plugins together.

 ## Credit

 Tests come from [Prettier](https://github.com/prettier/prettier/tree/main/tests/format).